sdcio/docs/docs/install/3_k8s_collocated.md

                     type: object
                 type: object
                 x-kubernetes-map-type: atomic
+              targetConnectionProfiles:
+                description: TargetConnectionProfiles define the profile the discovery controller uses to create targets once discovered
+                items:
+                  properties:
+                    connectionProfile:
+                      description: ConnectionProfile define the profile used to connect to the target once discovered
+                      type: string
+                    credentials:
+                      description: Credentials defines the name of the secret that holds the credentials to connect to the target
+                      type: string
+                    defaultSchema:
+                      description: DefaultSchema define the default schema used to connect to a target Used when discovery is disabled or when discovery is unsuccessful.
+                      properties:
+                        provider:
+                          description: Provider specifies the provider of the schema.
+                          type: string
+                        version:
+                          description: Version defines the version of the schema
+                          type: string
+                      required:
+                      - provider
+                      - version
+                      type: object
+                    syncProfile:
+                      description: SyncProfile define the profile used to sync to the target config once discovered
+                      type: string
+                    tlsSecret:
+                      description: TLSSecret defines the name of the TLS secret to connect to the target if mtls is used
+                      type: string
+                  required:
+                  - connectionProfile
+                  - credentials
+                  type: object
+                type: array
               targetTemplate:
                 description: TargetTemplate defines the template the discovery controller uses to create the targets as a result of the discovery